jgladch/chesstron/Readme.md

 ### Contributing

-Pull requests will be accepted
+Pull requests will be accepted - there is a lot more we can do with this tool!